BogdanMikimic/UK_names_generator/readme.md

-The names and surname lists were compiled from public available data from the [UK's Office for National Statistics](https://www.ons.gov.uk/) and consists of existing registered baby names, therefore traditional English names are mixed with names that are associated with cultures from other parts of the world.
+The names and surname lists were compiled from public available data from the [UK's Office for National Statistics](https://www.ons.gov.uk/) and consists of existing registered baby names, therefore **traditional English names are mixed with names that are associated with cultures from other parts of the world**.

 **Examples of generated names**:
-Yareli Angel Milena Sharp
+*Yareli Angel Milena Sharp
-Sevyn Selene Nicholson
+*Sevyn Selene Nicholson
-Alani Johnson
+*Alani Johnson
-Blaine Carr
+*Blaine Carr
-Harley O’connor
+*Harley O’connor
-Hezekiah Elijah Marvin Brady
+*Hezekiah Elijah Marvin Brady

 Recommended Python version 3.8 or higher (it was built on Python 3.11.8)